Trusted

 5) Online identity theft

 As far as the history of crime goes, Identity theft has been around for a long time.
-In fact, it predates the internet by centuries.
+In fact, it has predated the Internet for centuries.
 However, the information age has made it even easier for con artists to go around stealing unsuspecting victims’ identities.

 The common ways to commit online identity theft include phishing, malware infection, and social engineering, among others.
 Personal data protection helps to avoid these types of crimes.